MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 Poor response time or performance for scenarios such as application start up or opening a file.

+#### Initial_page_landing

+This event helps track the type of experience that users see when they land in our application page.
+This data is used to determine the traffic of users piped into each experience in our application and also helps us to easily consolidate experimentation results.

+The following fields are collected:

+- **Page** - This is used to track the type of experience that user first sees when they land on our page.
+Possible values are “Trial”, “Skip”, “Prebundled”, “Subscription” etc.

+- **storeExperience** - This is used to determine if user was eligible to see the Store SDK Experience.

+- **stringVariant** - This is used to determine the type of strings that user sees when they land on our page.
+Note that for any page such as “Trial”, user can be eligible to see different strings based on whether they had Legacy Office installed, or if they had previously activated Office.
+Possible enumerations of this property are “LegacyUpsell”, “OfficeOpened”, “Default”, “YesIntent”, “NoIntent” etc.

+- **windowsBuildType** - This is used to track the type of WindowsBuildType that user is on. i.e. “RS4”, “RS5”, “RS19H1”, “Vibranium etc. As our experiences are usually targeted to different WindowsBuildTypes, this property is vital in differentiating between rollouts.

 #### IpcpBootstrapUser

 Collected when a user attempts to open an IRM protected doc or apply IRM protections.
 It contains the information needed to be able to properly investigate and diagnose issues that happen when the IpcpBootstrapUser API call is made.